 /Applications/Setapp folder, to which Setapp is trying to install apps.
 Most likely, your Mac account isn't associated with the needed access privileges.
 This usually happens after migrating to a new Mac, restoring from a backup copy, or creating a new user account on a Mac.

-To fix the problem, make sure your user account has the Read & Write permission to access the Setapp folder.
+To fix the problem, ensure your user account has the Read & Write permission to access the Setapp folder.
 Follow these steps:

-- Go to the Applications folder: open Finder, and choose Go > Applications.
+- Go to the Applications folder.
+To do this, open Finder and choose Go > Applications.

 - Choose the Setapp folder, then choose File > Get Info.

-❗Please make sure you've selected the Setapp folder, not the Setapp application file.
+❗Please ensure you've selected the Setapp folder, not the Setapp application file.